 Plants are arranged in PLOT locations marked A to J. Each plant is fully labeled, providing the common and scientific name (Latin binomial) of each plant.

 The garden features plants under study at the UIC Botanical Center (since 1999) such as Red Clover, Hops, Black Cohosh, and Ginger.
 Other plants investigated at the UIC College of Pharmacy that grow in the garden include: birch the bark of which is studied for potential anticancer properties and the may apple, which is the source of the anticancer drugs etoposide and teniposide.

 (1) To support research at the UIC College of Pharmacy.

 (2) To support teaching at the UIC College of Pharmacy.

 (3) To serve as a public education resource on medicinal and dietary supplement plants.

 While fulfilling these missions, the Garden serves as a place of solace to members of the university community who take a break during lunch time or at any other time during the day in the summer months to enjoy the beautiful, lush, and colorful scenery.

 Dorothy and Bradley Atkins Annual Garden Walk and Community Outreach Event

 In an effort to engage and answer questions from the public about botanical dietary supplements and the plant origins of early medicines, Center researchers hold an Annual Garden Walk Event in the summer (typically July/August).

-Initiated in 2007 by the Garden’s curator, botanist Dr. Djaja D. Soejarto and the Center Director at the time, Dr. Norman R. Farnsworth, the Garden Walk offers a tour of the garden from the perspective of UIC researchers and features a lecture from a distinguished natural products scientist.
+Initiated in 2007 by the Atkins Garden Curator, botanist Dr. Djaja D. Soejarto and PCRPS Director at the time, Dr. Norman R. Farnsworth, the Garden Walk offers a tour of the garden from the perspective of UIC researchers and features a lecture from a distinguished natural products scientist.
 Visitors also receive a sample of one of the plants grown in the garden which is generally found as an ornamental garden plant.